irishgordo/harvester-wiki/Create-a-Harvester-release.md

 + 42fc086f Bump OS v1.4-20241105
 ```

-In the case of harvester-installer, the "Bump OS" commits are only
+In the case of harvester-installer, "Bump OS" commits are only ever applied
-ever applied to the stable branch, so we don't care that they're not in
+to stable branches (`v1.4` in this example), so we don't care that they're
-`master`.
+not in `master`.
 Likewise the "Move harvester and add-on repos to the v1.4
 branches" commit.

 The two build-related commits are fine to only exist in `master`, as they're